jundalisay/spblist/content/en/superphysics/principles/chapter-08.md

 <!-- The odd quirk in the human species is that our brain and heart are far apart.
 This creates a distance or lag that makes ideas  appear totally different from feelings.
 This then makes human action lack feelings for others, as seen in terrorism, nuclear weapons, deforestation, etc.  -->

 To push for heart development, and the increase in common-interest and fellow-feeling, Superphysics proposes to close the distance between the brain and the heart by visualizing* feelings.

-> *Since sight is the main sensor of the brain.
+This is because sight is the main sensor of the brain.

 {{< img src="/graphics/super/cartesian.png" cap="Physics visualizes physical movement, Superphysics visualizes metaphysical (aethereal) movement" alt="Visualization of the feelings" >}}